Aveglia/vAMPirus/docs/HelpDocumentation.md

 2. Phylogeny - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/PhylogenyUnless told otherwise, vAMPirus will produce phylogenetic trees for all taxonomic unit fastas using IQ-TREE.
 The options for this analysis was discussed in a previous section of the docs.
 In the phylogeny output directory, you will find three subdirectories: (i) ./Alignment - contains trimmed MAFFT alignment used for tree, (ii) ./ModelTest - contains output files from substitution model prediction with ModelTest-NG, and (iii) ./IQ-TREE - where you can find all output files from IQ-TREE with the file of (usual) interest is the ".treefile".

-3. Taxonomy - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/TaxonomyvAMPirus uses Diamond blastp/x and the supplied PROTEIN database for taxonomy assignment of sequences.
-In the Taxonomy directory, you will find (i) a subdirectory called "DiamondOutput" which contains the original output file produced by Diamond, (ii) a fasta file that has taxonomy assignments within the sequence headers, and (iii) three different summary files (one being a phyloseq object with taxonomic information, a tab-separated summary file for review by the user and a summary table looking at abundance of specific hits).
+3. Taxonomy - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/TaxonomyvAMPirus uses DIAMOND blastp/x and the supplied PROTEIN database for taxonomy assignment of sequences.
+In the Taxonomy directory, you will find (i) a subdirectory called "DIAMONDOutput" which contains the original output file produced by DIAMOND, (ii) a fasta file that has taxonomy assignments within the sequence headers, and (iii) three different summary files (one being a phyloseq object with taxonomic information, a tab-separated summary file for review by the user and a summary table looking at abundance of specific hits).

 4. Matrix - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/MatrixThe Matric directory is where you can find all Percent Identity matrices for produced ASV/cASV/AmintoType fastas.